 Mr. Macnab was appointed as a Director and to the Audit Committee in December 2014.
 Since February 2004, Mr. Macnab has served as Chief Executive Officer of National Retail Properties, Inc., a publicly traded REIT since and has served as Chairman of the Board since February 2008.
 Prior to joining National Retail Properties, Mr. Macnab was the Chief Executive Officer, President and a Director of JDN Realty Corporation, also a publicly traded REIT, from April 2000 through March 2003.
-Mr. Macnab currently serves on the board of directors of DDR Corp., and previously served as a director Eclipsys Corporation.
-Mr. Macnab is also a member of the Board of Governors of NAREIT.
+Mr. Macnab previously served as a director of DDR Corp. and Eclipsys Corporation.
+Mr. Macnab is also a member of the Board of Governors of NARFIT.